Maharajah and the Sepoys: Winning strategy

 The maharajah can pose a serious threat and even win against a weak opponent.
 Its strategy is to clean as many black pieces as possible in the early game using forks (attacking more than one unprotected piece at once) as the main tactic; after sufficiently cleaning the board, it should use checks to chase the black king away from its other pieces, drive it to an edge of the board and give checkmate.

 Maharajah's critical weakness is that it is royal, so it cannot do exchanges, meaning it cannot capture black pieces that are protected.
-So the Sepoys' winning tactic is to make moves in such a way that all their pieces stay protected while gradually taking away available squares from the maharajah.
+Thus, the Sepoys' winning strategy is to make moves in such a way that all their pieces stay protected while gradually taking away available squares from the maharajah.